Thomson increases lead to the Doldrums

 He commented: ‘Everything jumped.
 One sail which was stacked on deck jumped 3 meters.
 I immediately inspected everything, speaking all the time to my shore team.
 But it seems everything is fine even if my keel is making a little noise.’

-8th FRA Damien Seguin – GROUPE APICIL – 274 nm
+8th GBR Sam Davies – INITIATIVES-COEUR – 273 nm

-9th FRA Sam Davies – INITIATIVES-COEUR – 275 nm
+9th FRA Damien Seguin – GROUPE APICIL – 280 nm

 Other GBR: